How to Read an Alteration Agreement in NYC

 But you should take the document with a grain of salt.
 “It only gives you so much insight.
 It’s a formal document, but the truth of the matter is only revealed when you jump into the process,” explains Sweeten architect Jiwoo.
 “Ultimately, the alteration agreement tells you very little about what the review process is like.
 It’s not until you get comments back from your board’s engineer or architect that you will really discover what is off-limits and what is permitted.”

-Use your alteration agreement as a guide, but work with your architect and general contractor to help you navigate both the agreement and the co-op board.
-Find the experts with the right experience and you’ll be on your way to demolition and a reimagined space.
+Use your alteration agreement as a guide, but work with an experienced NYC general contractor and architect to help you navigate both the agreement and the co-op board.
+Find the remodeling experts with the right experience and you’ll be on your way to demolition and a reimagined space.

 Here’s how to find a general contractor—and what to look for.